Jonish99/pands-project2021/README.md

 ('Petal Length(cm)', 'Petal Width(cm)')]

+An earlier draft of the program had the plot code repeated six times once for each plot.
+This became increasingly difficult to maintain as the function developed so a pair data structure was introduced.
+This also keeps
 The varPairs data structure is is then used to efficiently create a scatter plot for each pair via loop:
 ```python
 for y,x in varPairs: